 Free Caption Phones for Seniors with Hearing Loss

-For seniors with hearing loss, something as simple as a phone call can become a frustrating and even isolating experience.
 Struggling to hear conversations may lead an older adult to avoid calls altogether, cutting them off from vital social connections and emergency access.

-The good news?
-Caption phones—specialized technology that displays spoken words as real-time text—can bridge this gap while costing nothing for eligible individuals.
-Funded by the FCC, these devices empower seniors with hearing loss to reclaim independence, safety, and meaningful conversations.
-In this guide, we’ll explain how caption phones work, why staying connected is critical for health and happiness, and how to secure a free device through certified providers.
-Because no one should miss out on life’s important calls!
+In this article, we’ll explain how caption phones work, why staying connected is critical for health and happiness, and how to secure a free device through certified providers.
+No one should miss out on life’s important phone calls!

 Caption phones can be great additions when a loved one is experiencing hearing loss.
 Here's how to apply for a free one!